What is a Scuttle Attic

 Attic scuttle, Ken Mayer

-Finish up the installation of the ladder by measuring the height from the floor to the ladder frame.
-Then cut off any excess length to the legs, according to the instructions supplied with the ladder.
+Finish up the ladder installation by measuring the height from the floor to the ladder frame.
+Then, cut off any excess length from the legs according to the instructions supplied with the ladder.

-Once the attic ladder is installed, attaching some door & window casing molding around the opening and painting it to match the ceiling will finish out the opening.
+Once the attic ladder is installed, the opening will be finished by attaching door and window casing molding around it and painting it to match the ceiling.

 What About a Roof Scuttle?

-Buildings with a flat roof may have a roof scuttle, rather than an attic scuttle.
-This is an access hole, for maintenance, allowing access to the roof.
-This is not normally done in homes, but is common for commercial buildings.
+Buildings with a flat roof may have a roof scuttle rather than an attic scuttle.
+This is an access hole for maintenance that allows access to the roof.
+This is not typically done in homes but is expected for commercial buildings.

-Unlike an attic scuttle or attic ladder, it is important that the roof scuttle be waterproof to prevent rain from leaking in.
-Security is also a concern, as people could use the roof scuttle as a means of breaking into the building.
-Both of these problems are solved by installing a metal roof scuttle unit, designed and manufactured specifically for this purpose.
+Unlike an attic scuttle or attic ladder, the roof scuttle must be waterproof to prevent rain from leaking in.
+Security is also a concern, as people could use the roof scuttle to break into the building.
+These problems are solved by installing a metal roof scuttle unit designed and manufactured specifically for this purpose.
 Some roof scuttles have a built-in ladder, much like an attic ladder.